Beyond Graduation

 Where Are They Now?

-Our graduates exemplify what it means to deliver style, inspiration, and innovation in the fashion design industry.
+Our graduates exemplify what it means to deliver style, inspiration, and innovation in the world of design.

 Read More